ariellasiahaan28/Medical-Data-Visualizer/README.md

 - Do not modify the next two lines.

 # Development
-Code is written in sea_level_predictor.py.
-For development, and main.py to test your code.
+For development, code is written in medical_data_visualizer.py and main.py to test your code.

 # Testing
 The unit tests for this project are in test_module.py.
-I imported the tests from test_module.py to main.py for your convenience.
+I imported the tests from test_module.py to main.py for convenience.